ouspg/trytls/shootout/README.md

 ## 0.2 shootout results

 We ran TryTLS tests on major and still supported distributions.
+For this shootout we limited ourselves to the official Docker images of the distributions.
 Our objective was to check that the bundled languages and libraries are safe to use with TLS.
 TryTLS focuses on making sure that the certificates are checked properly.

 ### Main Observations